(Not recommended) Create draggable, resizable line

 y = [y1 y2].

-is dragged.
-You can use this function to control where the line can
+You can use this function to control where the ellipse can be dragged.

 Deletable — ROI can be deleted